HomeArt10 Most Influential Painters in Western Painting

 Diego Velazquez

-He was Spain’s greatest painter and one of the most influential artists from his time.
-Diego Velasquez was a master of technique.
-His style was personal and he has influenced several European artists.
-He was a court painter and most of his works included religious subjects, landscapes, and mythological subjects.
+Velazquez was Spain’s greatest painter and one of the most influential artists of his time.
+He was a master of technique.
+His style was personal, and he influenced many European artists.
+As a court painter, most of his works dealt with religious subjects, landscapes, and mythology.

-Velasquez also enjoyed depicting scenes from everyday life, which were referred to as genre pictures.
-Most of the genre pictures portrayed court notables.
-He was one of the best realists and no painter has managed to bring images to life on canvas like he did.
-He merged color, space, mass, line rhythm, and light with great skill.
-Each element seemed to be equal on his works.
+He also liked to paint scenes from everyday life, known as genre pictures.
+Most of these showed court notables.
+He was one of the best realists, and no painter has brought images to life on canvas the way he did.
+He combined color, space, mass, line rhythm, and light with great skill, and each element seemed to hold equal weight in his work.

-Velasquez influenced Eduard Manet, Camille Corot, James McNeill Whistler, and Francisco de Goya.
-Some of his most famous paintings include “The Maids of Honor”, “The Surrender of Breda”, and “The Spinners.”
+Velazquez influenced Eduard Manet, Camille Corot, James McNeill Whistler, and Francisco de Goya.
+Some of his best known paintings are “The Maids of Honor”, “The Surrender of Breda”, and “The Spinners.”

 7. Wassily Kandinsky